byu-oit/handel/docs/supported-services/route53zone.rst

 Manual Steps
 ------------
-If creating a public zone as a subdomain of another domain (like myapp.byu.edu), you must register it with your DNS provider.
+If you are creating a public zone as a subdomain of another domain (like myapp.mydomain.com), you must register it with your DNS provider.

-For BYU users, please refer to `this document <https://byuoit.atlassian.net/wiki/spaces/OAPP/pages/40075276/Routing+BYU+DNS+into+AWS>`_.
+If you are using Handel for your work at a company or organization of some kind, they likely have a process for registering these hosted zones with their DNS provider.
+Check with the networking groups in your organization to find out how you can do this.

 Parameters
 ----------